earlfogel/food/README.md

 As soon as it is out of the oven, slice diagonally and dry in oven.

-I use ground and slivered almonds (300 and 100 grams respectively) plus 1 tsp almond extract instead of hazelnuts, and don't dry the sliced komish in the oven.
+Instead of hazelnuts, I use ground and slivered almonds (300 and 100 grams respectively) plus 1 tsp almond extract, and don't dry the sliced komish in the oven.

 # Muffins